Coaching Staff

-Mickey has been coaching and instructing baseball in Central Florida for the past twenty three years.
+Mickey has been coaching and instructing baseball in Central Florida for the past thirty two years.
+First starting out coaching while stilll in high school.
 He played his high school baseball at Lake Brantley before attending Seminole Community College.
 After high school Mickey played for Chet Lemon’s Juice where he competed for a national championship.
 He worked one season with Doyle Baseball in their summer training program and worked with Chet Lemon Baseball for two seasons.
 Mickey coached the Central Florida Suns team for five years from 1995-2000, where along with his dad Mike, he coached his younger twin brothers, Ryan and Kyle.
 For seven years he coached the Lake Mary High School fall team in UCF's fall league.
 He was also one of the original instructors at the Hit & Run Baseball training facility from 2005-2013.
-Mickey's nephew Brayden Kintner is a member of the Suns team.
+Mickey's niece Addison Bono is a member of the Suns 12U softball team and nephew Landon Bono is on the 13U Suns baseball team and nephew Austin Bono is on the Suns 10U baseball team.

 Mike been coaching amateur baseball for the past fourty years and Bono Baseball has become one of the most recognized baseball names in Central Florida.
 He coached all three of his sons, Mickey, Ryan and Kyle as they grew up.
 An Indiana native, he went on to play Division I baseball at Murray State University in Kentucky from 1969 to 1973.
 Mike has consulted with several area leagues in growth, improvement, coaches training, facility improvement and league affiliation changes.